DanielMartensson/GoobySoft/README.md

 The total write data frame is 14 bytes in total.
 The `STD/EXT` can be `1 (STD)` or `2 (EXT)`.
 This is very important for the SAE J1939 and CANopen protocols.
 The ending `STM32\0` is just for `GoobySoft` to know the end of the USB message.

-I recommend this example: [STM32 CAN to USB](https://github.com/DanielMartensson/STM32-CAN-to-USB)
+I recommend this CAN to USB module: [STM32 CAN to USB](https://github.com/DanielMartensson/STM32-CAN-to-USB)

 # Pictures